 The RPSTA shall establish financial policy that clearly defines the administration of expenses, conflicts of interest, payments and other matters which ensure acceptable financial practices.

-11.1 The financial records of the Association Association RPSTA shall be audited annually.
+11.1 The financial records of the Association RPSTA shall be audited annually.

 11.2 An audited financial statement shall be presented at the AGM.